bp-serverless/mesos-on-arm-docs/README.md

-# cookbook-mesos-rpi
+# Mesos on ARM

-Dependencies needed on a Raspbian
+List of helpful resources on how to build and run Apache Mesos on a Raspberry Pi.

+Prerequisits
 ```
 sudo apt-get install dh-autoreconf
 ```